RunestoneInteractive/httlads/_sources/DataEthics/introduction.rst

 Introduction
 ============
-Data are a ubiquitous part of our everyday lives.
+Data is a ubiquitous part of our everyday lives.
 Through text, pictures, or social media, the data that we upload and interact with reflect who we are.
-Data are incredibly useful in understanding patterns inherent in both people and the rest of the world.
-To ensure the appropriateness of their work, data scientists have an obligation to ask themselves the following questions:
+Data is incredibly useful in understanding patterns inherent in both people and the rest of the world.
+To ensure the appropriateness of their work, data scientists are obligated to ask themselves the following questions:

 - Are we using the data for the greater good?